ritabc/lox/README.md

  -- So increment the count during insertion iff the new entry goes into a totally empty bucket, not a tombstone -- when resizing the hash's array, throw out all tombstones (b/c during resize we copy all entries to new table)
 16. Use a hash table to do **string interning**: create a collection of 'interned' or 'internal' strings.
 Strings in the collection are guaranteed to be textually distinct.
 When encountering a string, look for a matching string in the collection.
 If found - use the original one.
 Otherwise, add the string to the collection. (sidenote: this is how ruby symbols are implemented).
 This will speed up string equality, but also: method calls & instance fields, which are looked up by name at runtime (since Lox is dynamically typed), will be much faster
+17. Add support for global variables using a hash table, `globals`, on th vm.
+18. Add support for local variables using a stack.
+The stack offsets will be operands for the bytecode instructions that read & store local vars.

 ### Additional features
 ###### generated from Challenges in text